-Helvetas coordinates and provides technical support to a regional program on Postharvest Management in Sub-Saharan Africa.
-It is a mandate we received from the Swiss Agency for Development and Cooperation’s Global Programme for Food Security (GPFS).
+From 2012 to 2020, Helvetas implemented a regional program on Postharvest Management in Sub-Saharan Africa under the Swiss Agency for Development Cooperation’s (SDC) Global Programme Food Security (GPFS).

 Project NameSDC GPFS Postharvest in SSA